 The Costco card is quite rewarding, and easily beats out the regular reward rates of the Discover it Chrome.
 There is no annual fee for the Costco card but you will need to be a Costco member to use it.
 The lowest membership tier costs $60 per year, and if you’re already paying this fee then getting the Costco card should be a no-brainer.

-You’ll get a 7-month 0% introductory APR for purchases with the Costco card, which isn’t very long but it is a nice feature to have.
+You won’t get a 0% APR offer with the Costco card, unfortunately.
 The Discover it Chrome provides 0% APR for both purchases and balance transfers for 14 months, so it wins in this respect.

 The extra benefits for the Costco card are pretty basic.
 They mostly consist of shopping and travel protections just like the Discover it Chrome.
 You’ll have access to the Citi Easy Deals shopping portal where you’ll find special offers and discounts at specific retailers, some of which can be quite valuable.

 The Costco Anywhere Visa is clearly designed for Costco members, and if that’s you this card could be a valuable addition to your spending habits.
 But if you’re not a Costco member and don’t ever plan to become one this card will be off-limits.